• Skip to primary navigation

 • Use buttermilk or a buttermilk substitute.
 Buttermilk is key to the best-tasting pancakes in my opinion and the acid in it helps create a fluffier (and tastier) pancake.
 If you don't have it, make an easy substitute by adding fresh lemon juice (or vinegar) to the milk and letting it stand for 5-10 minutes. *See recipe notes for exact measurements needed for this recipe.

-Troubleshooting Pancakes — What’s Wrong With My Pancakes?
+What's Wrong With My Pancakes?
+Troubleshooting Pancakes

 • Why are my pancakes gummy in the middle?
 Either the heat is too high which means the pancakes are browning on the outside faster than they're cooking in the middle, OR you're just not cooking them quite long enough.